Delaunay-Belleville: History

+During the First World War, the Delaunay-Belleville armoured car was a British armoured car built on the chassis of the luxury French Delaunay-Belleville tourer.
+It saw service with the Royal Naval Air Service in the early years of the war.

 Postwar, Continental bodies gained popularity, at least in Britain, as Belgium's D'Ieteren Frères became most associated with the company: their landaulette, on a 26 hp chassis, was priced in Britain at £900, pitting them between Napier and Rolls-Royce.

 In 1919, the company offered the P4, a 2 litre sidevalve 10 hp four-cylinder, undoubtedly the most expensive voiturette on the market, as well as a 2.6 litre OHC 15.9 hp four, the P4B, in 1922.

 After Barbarou resigned, Delaunay-Belleville quality began to slip.
 New four-cylinder pushrod overhead valve 14/40 and 16/60 models appeared in 1926, and the pre-war 20 hp and 10 hp six-cylinder models continued to be produced until 1927.
 The last gasps were the 3180 cc 21 hp six of 1928 and the 3619 cc 21/75 OHV six of 1930.
 In 1931, Continental engines, imported from the US, were offered, being quieter and cheaper.

 By the late 1920s, Delaunay-Belleville had lost its prestige, and converted to truck and military vehicle production.
 In 1936 the previously separate car company was merged with the Delaunay-Belleville parent.
 Production of the Delaunay-Belleville RI-6 continued through the late 1930s and was revived after the Second World War.
 This was a six-cylinder-engined car strongly resembling the Mercedes-Benz 230, featuring independent suspension all-round; revived postwar, it featured Cotal preselector gearbox and a front grille design apparently copied from the 1939 Buick.
 However, the business was in decline: anyone buying a RI-6 in the 1940s would have done so in the knowledge after-sales service might disappear soon.
 Six cars were completed in 1947 and only four during the first part of 1948.

 The company continued to advertise new cars for sale until 1950, but the factory was sold to Robert de Rovin in 1948 and thereafter used to make cyclecars.